skeeto/skeeto.github.com/_posts/2013-05-23-Should-Emacs-Packages-Self-Configure.markdown

 uuid: 3421bb8a-23e9-3f5f-3329-f3ec256a91af
 ---

+_Update 2013-06-01_: I ultimately decided that Skewer should *not* modify any mode hooks automatically.
+Instead the major mode hooks can be configured by putting `(skewer-setup)` in your initialization file.
+This function is designed to play well with autoloading, so using it won't increase your startup time.

 There's a discussion happening on a Skewer issue on GitHub:
 [Problems with skewer-css autoload][issue].
 The issue was opened by Steve Purcell.
 Right now Skewer's CSS minor mode is enabled by default